-Assignments must be submitted by the date, place and time determined by the instructor.
-Any assignment submitted after the due date will be penalized 10% per day for each day it is late up to a week.
-After one week, the assignment will receive a zero (0).
+All assignments must be submitted by the date, hour and location designated by the instructor(s).
+Late assignments will be penalized 10% per day that they are late and will receive a mark of zero (0) after one week.

-(4) Presentation of Written Work
+5. Presentation of Written Work